cookies-xor-cream/HugoTest/content/posts/poetry/wip/life_in_a_volcano.md

 ---
 tags: ['TODO']
-title: 'Life In A Volcano'
+title: "Life In A Volcano"
 date: 2023-10-02
 ---